magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 :::
 :::{grid-item}
 :columns: 12
 **Info:** While the checks may be disabled, the field computation guarantees correct results only if the mesh is closed, connected, not self-intersecting and all faces are oriented outwards.
-A tutorial {ref}`gallery-tutorial-trimesh` is provided in the gallery.
+Examples of working with the `TriangularMesh` class are found in {ref}`gallery-shapes-triangle` and in {ref}`gallery-shapes-pyvista`.
 :::
 ::::